 Being busy professionals in the aerospace industry, Iris and Lam explored ways to save the hassle of designing their newly purchased penthouse home.
-The couple embarked on their quest to find an Interior Designer who would fit the bill but did not had much luck until they met Ron (Creative Director) from JSR Design & Renovation Pte Ltd.
+The couple embarked on their quest to find an Interior Designer who would fit the bill but did not had much luck until they met Ron (Creative Director) from JSR Design Works Pte Ltd.

 Like most homeowners, they were enthralled by a good number of interior design ideas but was not able to decide on a design they really like.
 After several meetings with the team from JSR Design, the couple was finally convinced that an ‘Origami Concept infused with Resort Fusion’ design theme fits both their lifestyle.

 For a start, the homeowners were reluctant to move into their new property because they felt the spiral staircase was rather unstable.
 Hence, Ron and his team first strengthened the stairs with struts.
 To ‘cover up’ the strut fixtures, he applied a ‘crumpled’ paper origami concept.
 The same was then applied to the ceiling, the living area, dining area and study room in order to extend and reinforce the design theme.

 Combining a truly unique origami ambiance with luxurious resort-style living, this sculptural collection of spaces depict an out-of-the-ordinary elegance.
 With its high-sloped double volume ceiling, Ron emphasized contrasts between the bright warm hues and textures with dark modern straight lines of both the origami-like ceiling and wooden fixtures, thus bringing out a truly inspiring sense of uniqueness and a resort style feel.

 As the master bedroom space was rather small, Ron had to put on his thinking cap in order to make it appear ‘bigger’.
 Hence, he proposed the use of mirrors (only 8 inches in depth) and projectors to create an undersea coral vignette that mimic flowing sea waves.